ENCCS/veloxchem-hpc/content/x-ray-cpp.rst

 - Run scalability test

-    Run the CPP calculation on fewer number of nodes and plot the speedup with respect to the number of nodes.
+    Run the CPP calculation on different number of nodes.
+    Plot the speedup with respect to the number of nodes.